fluxninja/aperture/docs/content/concepts/policy/circuit.md

 Output port on a component may emit a signal.
 No other port (on any component) in the circuit can emit a signal with the same name.

-In order to receive a named signal at a component it must be defined exactly once as an output at some component in the circuit.
+To receive a named signal at a component it must be defined exactly once as an output at some component in the circuit.
 Once defined, a signal may be received at multiple components.

 ## Circuit Runtime